Yaaasminnn/Link-Engine/README.md

  for the most part similar to the pokemon games but "better".
  For now, this code will be used to make a game engine, as the name implies.
 Once that is completed, an actual game with a plot and quests can be worked on.

+ # Status:
+ On hold until further notice.
+This project was too large scale and I was not experienced enough.
+I will remake this project sometime later.

  ## Aspects of the game to work on
  1. Database
  - this includes all pokemon, moves, abilities etc